CardboardIoT/smart-pinhole-workshop/README.md

 The mission is to create a smart [__Pinhole Camera__][4] while covering __core Internet of Things__ principles.

-You can start hacking right away. **You dont need an Arduino or a Pinhole Camera**.
-The challenges can be completed in 1 - 2 hours.
+And, **you dont need an Arduino or a Pinhole Camera** to get going.
+We simulate as much as possible.
+Generally, the challenges will take up 1 to 2 hours.

-Also, when you have all the bits & bobs you don't have to hack the [__Pinhole Camera__][4] directly.
-The hardware can be placed alongside the camera.
-Enough to showcase what a smart camera can do.
+Also, once you have the Arduino and camera just setup the hardware on the side.
+This is enough to showcase what a smart camera can do.

 [Do let us know](mailto:hello@cardboardiot.com?subject=problems) if you're having any problems.
 We really want to make this a pleasant learning experience.